Sponsorship Announcement

 Reliability

-Our methodology for this guide is a bit different from most of the gear guides on Gearank.com.
-While our recommendations are usually based on product ratings, in this case we used a combination of professional judgement and ratings.
+Our methodology for selecting the best microphone for acoustic guitar is a bit different from most of the gear guides on Gearank.com.
+While our recommendations are usually based on product ratings and the best selling mics, in this case we used a combination of professional judgement and ratings.

 About the Author and Contributors